vezzolter/DSA/DataStructures/Tree/AVL/AVL.md

 ## Some Practical Problems
-Since BST share the foundational principles of the general concept of trees, their common problems is best described in the [tree's respective section](../Tree.md#-application).
+Since AVL share the foundational principles of the general concept of trees, their common problems is best described in the [tree's respective section](../Tree.md#-some-practical-problems).